scyllagroup/UmbracoFlare/README.md

 Here is the package on our umbraco. https://our.umbraco.org/projects/backoffice-extensions/umbracoflare/

+Install via Nuget using the command : `Install-Package UmbracoFlare`

 ###Please note: This is still in Beta so use at your own risk on production/live sites!

 #What does it do?